Life at Templewood

 - White, grey or black socks / tights

 - Black shoes for indoor use (no plimsolls)

-- Grey shorts
+- Grey or black shorts / culottes

 - Yellow and white checked/striped dress